-This staghorn fern produces two types of leaves.
-The first is an upright, broad shield leaf, and the second is a long, dangling forked fertile leaf.
+This staghorn fern variety produces two types of leaves.
+The first are upright, broad basal fronds, and the second is a long, dangling forked fertile leaf.
 These longer leaves carry the spores from which the plant propagates.
 Platycerium coronarium originates from southeastern Asia, and is an epiphyte, commonly known as an air plant.

-Two leaf types are also common for Platycerium alcicorne, one of which is a “shield”, and the other being a longer, slender frond with many finger-like tips.
+Two leaf types are also common for the Platycerium alcicorne staghorn fern, one of which is a “shield”, and the other being a longer, slender frond with many finger-like tips.
 It’s believed that the shield leaf offers shelter to the root mass to prevent it from getting overly wet in rainforest conditions.
 Originating in the tropical climates of Madagascar and eastern Africa, one popular variety is the subspecies Platycerium alcicorne var. vassei.

 Platycerium andinum, ‘American Staghorn Fern’

-With heart-shaped sterile fronds that can reach 18″ in length, and forked, long, arched fertile fronds of up to 36″, this elkhorn fern is one of the most popularly grown.
+With heart-shaped sterile fronds that can reach 18″ in length, and forked, long, arched fertile fronds of up to 36″, this elkhorn fern is one of the most popular.
 It can be grown outdoors in sheltered locations, but is most commonly cultivated as a houseplant.
 Its origins are in southeastern Australia and New Guinea.
 Like most other elkhorn ferns, this species is epiphytic.

 Platycerium hillii, ‘Stiff Staghorn’, ‘Green Staghorn’

-Shield-leaves are rounded or kidney-shaped with shallow lobes.
-The stiff staghorn’s fertile leaves are narrower than the shields, but are still wider than other platycerium varieties with shallow lobes as well.
+Shield-leaves of this staghorn fern are rounded or kidney-shaped with shallow lobes.
+The stiff staghorn’s fertile fronds are narrower than the shields, but are still wider than other plants in the Platycerium genus with shallow lobes as well.
 Sometimes referred to as the Australian clumping staghorn, it originates in Australia and New Guinea.

-Platycerium elephantotis, ‘Elephant Ear Staghorn Fern’, ‘Cabbage Fern’
+Platycerium elephantotis, ‘Elephant Ear Staghorn Fern’

-Unlike the majority of the platyceriums I’ve described so far, this one definitely has earned its name of ‘elephant ear’, as the normal forking and antler-like shape is nowhere in evidence.
-Instead, this plant has wide, rounded fertile fronds and tall and arching sterile fronds.
+Unlike the majority of the staghorn fern varieties I’ve described so far, this one definitely has earned its name of ‘elephant ear’.
+Instead of forking, this plant has wide, rounded fertile fronds and tall and arching sterile fronds.
 Unlike most platyceriums, this plant prefers consistently moist soil around its tufted roots.
 It originates in Africa.

-Another Australian native plant, the Platycerium superbum creates a large nest frond which catches insects or falling leaves to act as fertilizer.
-From the nest grow longer antler-like fronds which are broad and produce spores for propagation.
-It doesn’t produce pups, so the only way to propagate it is from spores.
+Another Australian native, the Platycerium superbum creates a large nest frond that catches insects or falling leaves for fertilizer.
+From the nest grows longer, broader antler-like fronds that produce spores for propagation.
+This staghorn fern has dominated the market in some areas of the country as easy-growing epiphytes.

 Platycerium grande, ‘Regal Elkhorn Fern’, ‘Moosehorn Fern’